jolicode/JoliNotif/README.md

 $notifier->send($notification);
 ```

+## Notification options

+Currently, only three options are supported:
+- title
+- body
+- icon

 > **Important**: The only required property on Notification is the body.
 > The notifier will throw an InvalidNotificationException if it is empty.

+If you use JoliNotif from a phar and provide your notification icon, the
+notifier will take care to extract this image in your system temp directory
+to make it accessible for native commands.

 > **Note**: New properties could be added later on Notification.
 Drivers are
 > designed to only handle the supported properties and discard not supported